 The website watch list makes it simple to switch to equity research and placing a trade is easy through docked order tickets.
 When it comes to charts, Fidelity’s Active Trader Pro makes charting clear and offers more than 20 various drawing tools, user profiles that are customizable, chart trading, and much more.
 In terms of identifying trending technical patterns Trading Central is also included.

 Options trading with Fidelity is also made easy and provides a range of useful trading and analysis tools.
 Simply put, Fidelity secures a place amongst the top-rated brokers for day trading.

-Now, in terms of TD Ameritrade; regardless as to whether you are considering day, options or futures trading, thinkorswim desktop is a great choice.
-And for new traders TD Ameritrade’s thinkorswim web is very good.
+Now, in terms of TD Ameritrade; regardless of whether you are considering the day, options, or futures trading, thinkorswim desktop is a great choice.
+And for new traders, TD Ameritrade’s thinkorswim web is very good.

 Fidelity Viewpoints is the broker’s research tool that offers live market commentary.
 As well as streaming from credible and reputable sources such as Bloomberg TV there are annual sector forecast reports that point out important trends and market movements.

-At this point in our review let’s compare Fidelity vs TD Ameritrade with respects to demo accounts.
+At this point in our review let’s compare Fidelity vs TD Ameritrade with respect to demo accounts.

 Secondly, when it comes to TD Ameritrade if you are new to the trading scene or just contemplating creating an account with the trading platform, there are ways you can practice investing before using real funds.
 Thinkorswim, accessible as both a mobile application and desktop trading program, includes a demo account called paperMoney, where virtual funds can be used to place fictitious investments.
-Use of TD Ameritrade’s demo trading tools comes without account fees, or minimum deposits.
+The use of TD Ameritrade’s demo trading tools comes without account fees or minimum deposits.

 With TD Ameritrade there are five options when it comes to funding your account.
 These include: